Handled the ball: History

 As a method of dismissal, handling the ball was included in the Laws of Cricket from the original code, written in 1744.
 In that document, it stated that "If ye Striker touches or takes up ye Ball before she is lain quite still, unless asked by ye Bowler or Wicket-keeper, its out."
 Similar wording remained in the revision made to the laws thirty years later.
-The first batsman to be dismissed for handling the ball in first-class cricket was James Grundy, who suffered the fate while playing for the MCC against Kent in 1857.
-Prior to 1899, a batsman could be given out for handling the ball even if they were doing so to remove a ball which had got stuck in their equipment or clothing.
-At the time, if one of the fielders removed the ball from the batsman's clothing, they could claim a catch.
+The first batter to be dismissed for handling the ball in first-class cricket was James Grundy, who suffered the fate while playing for the MCC against Kent in 1857.
+Prior to 1899, a batter could be given out for handling the ball even if they were doing so to remove a ball which had got stuck in their equipment or clothing.
+At the time, if one of the fielders removed the ball from the batter's clothing, they could claim a catch.
 It was in such a situation that George Bennett, the first player to be given out handled the ball in English county cricket, was dismissed in 1872.
 The wicket of William Scotton in early 1887 was described by Gerald Brodribb as "most unusual".
 In a match between the smokers and the non-smokers involved in the 1886–87 Ashes series, Scotton faced the final delivery of the contest.
 Eager to claim the ball as a souvenir of the high-scoring match, he defended the delivery and picked the ball up.
 The fielders—who also wanted the souvenir—appealed, and Scotton was ruled out.

-An addition was made to the law in 1950 to allow umpires to give a batsman not out if the ball should strike the hand after "an involuntary action by the striker in the throwing up of a hand to protect his person".
+An addition was made to the law in 1950 to allow umpires to give a batter not out if the ball should strike the hand after "an involuntary action by the striker in the throwing up of a hand to protect his person".
 For a time, the act of handing the ball back to the fielding side was listed as not out under Law 33, and instead was considered to be part of a different method of dismissal: obstructing the field, covered in Law 37.
 The illegal nature of this offence was later returned to Law 33, but reverted to Law 37 in 2013.
-In 1948 the MCC issued a reminder to batsman, advising them not to handle the ball for any reason at any point during a cricket match, but it is relatively common for batsmen to pick the ball up and return it to the fielding side.
+In 1948 the MCC issued a reminder to batsman, advising them not to handle the ball for any reason at any point during a cricket match, but it is relatively common for batters to pick the ball up and return it to the fielding side.
 Charles Wright was the first player to be dismissed for returning the ball to a fielder in first-class cricket; albeit wrongly.
 Brodribb relates that in an 1893 match, W. G. Grace influenced Wright to return the ball to him, and upon doing so, appealed.
-The umpire dismissed Wright, despite a clause added to the law nine years previous stating that a batsman would not be ruled out if they were returning the ball at the request of the fielding side.
+The umpire dismissed Wright, despite a clause added to the law nine years previous stating that a batter would not be ruled out if they were returning the ball at the request of the fielding side.